 If you're doing preparatory stretching before a run, weight lifting, sports etc, spend extra time on the parts your session is focused on (ie. hamstrings, glutes, quads and calves on leg day) and maybe add in some mobility work.
 Dynamic stretches are a great option, this is when you use momentum to take the muscle through a full range of motion, starting small and gradually building in a controlled manner.
 Alternatively you can do some standing static stretches where you hold the stretch 8-10 seconds.
 You don't want the heart rate to drop losing the effect of the warm up.

 If you are stretching as part of your cool down do some maintenance stretching at the end of your session, this can help alleviate potential soreness.
-Hold the stretches 10-15 seconds.
+Hold the stretches for 15 seconds.

 If your goal is to increase flexibility then you need to do developmental stretching, holding stretches a minimum of 30 seconds.

 Need ideas?
 Tone and Stretch is every week!
+We do through dynamic stretches, mobility exercises, as well as some developmental stretches to actually increase flexibility.
 See you there :)